OctopusDeploy/docs/docs/how-to/troubleshoot-listening-tentacles.md

 All of the 'classic' problems of TCP networking: firewalls, proxies, timeouts, DNS issues and so-on can affect Octopus Tentacles.
 This guide will help to track down these issues when either a machine cannot be "Discovered" to add to the Octopus installation, or a previously working machine fails to health-check with errors from the networking stack.

 :::success
 Before following the steps below, it can be worthwhile to restart the Octopus and Tentacle services, and refresh the browser you're using to connect to the Octopus Web Portal.
-Neither actionÂ *should*fix a communication problem, but sometimes they can help flush a problem out.
+Neither action *should*fix a communication problem, but sometimes they can help flush a problem out.
 :::

 :::success